If you’ve been in endurance sports for more than five minutes, someone has asked you if you use Strava or TrainingPeaks (or both).

 - Route planning: Strava offers a route planning tool that allows you to create custom routes for running or cycling, taking into account factors like distance, elevation, and surface type.

-- Fatigue and Form: A quick metric so you know how you’re performing during your training (similar to the PMC for TP)
+- Fatigue and Form: A quick metric so you know how you’re performing during your training (similar to the PMC for TrainingPeaks)

 While both offer fantastic features, they cater to different audiences and motivations.